Andyderson/GiphySearch/README.md

 * Sorting feature by upload dates (ascending and descending).
 * Grid gallery display of searched GIFs.
 * Favoriting feature that allows users to mark and save favorites and view them in the "Favorites" page.
+* Users can submit their GIF links and preview the GIF under the "Upload" page.

 ## Get Started Fast!